ulinja/gobatmon/README.md

 # Gobatmon

-Gobatmon is a simple battery monitoring utility for Linux.
+Gobatmon is a simple battery level monitoring daemon for Linux systems.
-It is used to keep an eye on the current charge level of the battery in your laptop and trigger a warning notification in case of low charge.
+It continuously keeps an eye on the current charge level of the battery in your laptop and triggers warning notifications in case of low charge.

+System requirements:

+- a Linux system
+- a battery
+- `notify-send`

 ## Development